Introducing Australian & New Guinea cranes

 Brolgas and Sarus Cranes are wetland birds – breeding as isolated pairs in swamps, dams and floodplains in the rainy season (summer in N Australia and New Guinea, winter-spring in S Australia).
-The dry non-breeding season is known as the ‘flocking’ season, when pairs and their family (one, or sometimes two, young) join many others in feeding and roosting flocks.
+The dry non-breeding season is known as the ‘flocking’ season, when (at least for a significant part of the population) pairs and their (one or two) young join many others in feeding and roosting flocks.
 In N Australia, flocks can contain both species usually with one predominating.
 There are conflicting views on which habitats they prefer and whether they compete or interbreed in the wild.

-← Three Sarus Cranes in flight, Atherton Tableland, Far N Qld (David Stowe).
+← Three Sarus Cranes preparing to land at roost, Atherton Tableland, Far N Qld (David Stowe).

 Or choose exactly the page you want from the Site Map, linking to every page.